 The one thing to keep in mind is that you have to climb a lot of stairs to get up to the room.
 But this is how you have such a great view!

 This is a pretty hotel/mini-apartment complex a little off the main strip of Zicatela.
-It’s not right on the beach, you do have to walk a few minutes up some neighborhood roads, but then you are rewarded with a peaceful quiet location and an amazing view from the rooftop terrace.
+It’s not right on the beach, you do have to walk a few minutes up the hill on some neighborhood roads, but then you are rewarded with a peaceful quiet location and an amazing view from the rooftop terrace.

-This is the studio I stayed in for a week a couple of years ago.
+This is the studio I stayed in for a week a few of years ago.
 It has a big kitchen with just about everything you need, a full-private bathroom and a sitting area.
 It was totally comfortable and a great value for the price.

 I even worked from here, and found the wifi to be reliable for video calls and everything else I need to do.
 A pleasant surprise in a beach community!